 So innocent people are not hurt.

-And we've seen in Portland and other cities how other times that things get so out of control that almost it's almost like the police back off and and let them do what they're doing.
+And we've seen in Portland and other cities how other times that things get so out of control that almost it's almost like the police back off and let them do what they're doing.

-So I think going forward, we we have an obligation to keep the citizens of any town, any city safe from extremism.
+So I think going forward, we have an obligation to keep the citizens of any town, any city safe from extremism.

 And it's just extremism all over the place.

-You know, this country is founded on the principle all people are created equal.
+You know, this country is founded on the principle: all people are created equal.

 That's everybody.